r6brian/datasciencecoursera/DevelopingDataProducts/README.md

 This Shiny App developed for the Coursera John Hopkins course on Developing data products.

+The two folders contain the following:
+ - source code for the slide presentation created in rPresentation
+ - source code for the shiny app

 The project is on Shiny User Showcase page (Shiny Apps with popular appeal):
 [Stock Values](https://r6brian.shinyapps.io/stockValues).